top of page

 READ MORE

-A Grand Prize Winner of the Denver Lyric Opera Guild Competition and a second-place winner of the Metropolitan Opera National Council auditions for both the Upper Midwest Region and the Rocky Mountain Region, Job received his Master of Music in Vocal Performance from Northwestern University.
+Mr. Job is a Grand Prize Winner of the Denver Lyric Opera Guild Competition, and a second place winner of The Metropolitan Opera National Council auditions for both the Upper Midwest Region and the Rocky Mountain Region.
+He received his Masters degree in Vocal Performance from Northwestern University and his undergraduate degree in Vocal Performance from Cal State Fullerton.

 CRITICAL ACCLAIM